Image Best Practices

 The optimal file sizes, image resolution and the best way to achieve lossless compression using various methods.

-Pro Tip: Images taken from our PWS Photo Gallery stock do not need to be smushed or compressed as they already have been optimized for web and any further compression will cause them to lose their quality appearance.
-Images that come from the customer or from Pexels should be checked before uploading to make sure they meet the max file sizes for their use as full-width backgrounds, content-width backgrounds or in the site body.
+Pro Tip: Images taken from our WDS Photo Gallery stock do not need to be smushed or compressed as they already have been optimized for web and any further compression will cause them to lose their quality appearance.
+Images that come from the customer or from Pexels or Getty Images should be checked before uploading to make sure they meet the max file sizes for their use as full-width backgrounds, content-width backgrounds or in the site body.
 If they exceed the maximum recommended file sizes for their respective uses, they should be compressed with one of the options discussed in detail below.

 Image Specifications